ayushsubedi/eHamroPasalmandu/readme.md

-(WIP) an exercise on syntetic data generation
+(WIP) an exercise on syntetic data generation.

+# What is this?
+eHamroPasalmandu is a **fictional** eCommerse based in Nepal.
+If it were operating for a year, this is what the data would look like (kind of, sort of).

-# Some "real world" patterns here:
+## Some "real world" patterns here:

 - Upward Trend
 - Weekly seasonality